ischrauwen-lab/Biorepository/RNAseq_Analysis/Differential_Editing/REDItools_Customized_Pipeline/Step_1___PostREDItoolsRun/Step_13___Merging_In_Strand_Information___Optional/README.md

 * This is used on REDItools Stranded data only.
 It is optional.

 ## Scaffold Protocol:

 ### Protocol For Part 1: Merging In First Four Columns From Step 1:

-1) Editing `SubPart_2___MergingInFirstFourColumnsFromStep1.R` file to have the following inputs described in detail below:
+1) Editing R script to have the following inputs described in detail below:

 | Variable(s)                    | Description(s)                                                                                        |
 |----------|----------|